-PechaKucha Night was devised in Tokyo in February 2003 as an event for young designers to meet, network, and show their work in public.
+PechaKucha Night, now in over 700 cities, was devised in Tokyo in February 2003 as an event for young designers to meet, network, and show their work in public.

 Have you checked out at our PechaKucha Night posters lately?
 Our events around the world are usually accompanied by an amazing poster, and on top of seeing them on that city's event page, we collect them on our PechaKucha Night Posters Tumblr.

 Ben Best is an analyst for the Ocean Health Index, a research project housed at UCSB's downtown ecology center.
 For him, the ocean has long been a source of spiritual sustenance, vigorous play, wondrous discovery, and intellectual curiosity.
 He discusses using data to map marine conservation.

 Comic artist Durwin Talon has worked on several series and anthologies, including DC's "Batman," "Skinwalker," "Bonds," and "Beautiful Scars."
 He discusses the creative process that goes into his art, and truly believes that with the power of a pencil, paper, and the ability to share your ideas, the world will be a much better place.

 Elliana Krandel and Hannah Altshuler know everything there is to know about pizza and pie.
 They share the endless varieties and technicalities of these foods, and what they have learned over their friendship of seven years.
 Pizza and pie are not just delicious foods but also a means of bringing people together.

 Genevieve Hume and her husband Kevin run a goldsmithing and jewelry business in Vancouver which has her working with artisanal and small scale miners.
 Mine collapses, mercury poisoning, child labor, and militia violence are among the threats to this industry, and Genevieve tells us how she and her husband started an organization to certify, support and train these laborers.